The Rebel (1915 film): Production

 This film was based on a stage show which had been performed on stage since November 1913 by Allen Doone.

-Raymond Longford claimed he was meant to direct the film but that Australasian Films would not let the producers rent out their Rushcutters Bay Studio with Longford attached; he was replaced by American John Matthews.
+Raymond Longford claimed Allen Doone approached him to direct the film but that Australasian Films would not let the producers rent out their Rushcutters Bay Studio with Longford attached due to their clashes with Longford resulting from the exhibition of films such as The Silence of Dean Maitland; he was replaced by American John Matthews.

 It was shot in and around Sydney over six weeks from April to May 1915.
 The movie only received limited distribution.